SharePoint/sp-dev-docs/docs/schema/webtemplate-element-web-template.md

 <tr class="odd">
 <td align="left"><p>**DisplayCategory**</p></td>
 <td align="left"><p>**string**</p></td>
 <td align="left"><p>Optional.
-Specifies the category in which the web template appears in the Microsoft SharePoint Foundation UI when users are selecting a type of website to create; for example, <span class="ui">Collaboration</span>, <span class="ui">Meetings</span>, or some other custom name.
+Specifies the category in which the web template appears in the Microsoft SharePoint Foundation UI when users are selecting a type of website to create; for example, **Collaboration**, **Meetings**, or some other custom name.
 If it is not specified, the default is "Custom".</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**ExcludeFromOfflineClient**</p></td>